 If IT isn't providing it, someone will--and that puts the business and IT's jobs at risk.
 If a user with a credit card can set up data sharing and backup for a department, why does the company need an admin again?
 Don't stall on new services and the benefits of cloud: Build the services in-house, and standardize on public cloud offerings where applicable.

 Disclaimer: This post is not intended as an endorsement of any vendors or products.
-Products mentioned are for example purposes only.Joe is the founder of Define the Cloud and a Technical Solutions Architect at a large Systems Integrator.
-Joe's background in IT and electronics goes back 12 years over a broad range of disciplines starting in Server/Network administration (Novell networks that is.) ...
+Products mentioned are for example purposes only.Joe Onisick is the founder of Define the Cloud and a principal engineer for Cisco's INSBU.
+Onisick has 17 years of IT experience spanning a broad range of disciplines, starting with server and network administration.
+From 2000-2005, Onisick was a US Marine, where he served in ...
 View Full Bio